-The Climate Council’s Cities Power Partnership is Australia’s largest local government climate network, made up of over 145 councils from across the country, representing over half of the Australian population.
+The Climate Council’s Cities Power Partnership is Australia’s largest network of local councils leading the way to a thriving, zero emissions future.
+We are made up of over 150 councils from across the country, representing almost 60 percent of the Australian population.

 Together, Cities Power Partnership councils are making the switch to clean energy and setting up communities for a prosperous future – it’s truly inspiring stuff.

 Find out how we help councils from around the country accelerate local action on climate.

 When councils sign up to the program, they instantly receive exclusive access to our extensive resources, collaboration opportunities and communications support to get their local climate and energy projects up and running.